How to Sell a Unique Home

 Learn Which Improvements Can Make Your Home Unsellable

-Lots of homeowners think they are putting personal touches on their homes when they decide to remodel or decorate.
-But some of those "improvements" mean they're ruining their chances of resale.
-Many homebuyers today prefer cookie-cutter homes.
-It's hard to sell a unique home because there is a limited pool of buyers who want to buy a unique home.
-Weird homes typically don't sell.
+Lots of homeowners think they are simply putting personal touches on their homes when they decide to remodel or decorate.
+But some of those home improvements can actually ruin their chances of resale.

 My friend, Tamara, decided to paint the entire interior of her home dark purple.
 She liked purple; so do I. But homebuyers hate it.
 Not only that, but it's difficult to repaint a purple wall.
 First, it needs to be primed.
 Then it requires at minimum two coats of paint.
 At least paint is a relatively cheap fix; however, when you start adding in the per-room cost of painting and hiring professional painters, that amount can quickly exceed a few thousand dollars.

 My neighbor comes from a big family who loves to entertain.
 On top of that, she runs an in-home daycare.
 She thought nothing of adding several kitchens over the years.
 When she came to me to sell her home, we had to cut her price by half because nobody wanted to buy a home with three kitchens.

 Here are other ways that turning a regular home into a unique home affects your ability to sell:

 - Converting the garage.
 Honestly, I can't say I've ever seen a garage conversion that was done well.
 But beyond that, people want to park in the garage.
 OK, maybe my husband doesn't care, but others want to use the garage for the purpose it was intended.
 Many garage conversions require a permit.
 To get a permit, you might have to raise the foundation or put in windows.
 Those types of improvements are expensive to reverse.